wp-plugins/slicknav-mobile-menu/readme.txt

 = 1.3.2 =

-* 3/5/15 - Added Child Links show/hide on open - Added 'Settings Updated' admin notify
+* 3/5/15 - Added Child Links show/hide on open - Added 'Settings Updated' admin notify.

 = 1.4.0 =

-* 12/5/15 - No front end changes, All javascript now passed via wp_localize_script, Parent links on by default, Show Child links on open is off be default
+* 12/5/15 - No front end changes, All javascript now passed via wp_localize_script, Parent links on by default, Show Child links on open. is off by default

 = 1.4.1 =

-* 17/5/15 - No front end changes, Fix wp-debub notice on undefined index when checkboxes are not set
+* 17/5/15 - No front end changes, Fix wp-debug notice on undefined index when checkboxes are not set.

 = 1.4.2 =

-* 31/5/15 - Option to fix menu to Head by using position fixed to body tag
+* 31/5/15 - Option to fix menu to Head by using position fixed to body tag.

+= 1.5.0 =

+* 7/6/15 - Updated POT file, Core SlickNav upgrade version to 1.0.4, option for Branding Menu Logo opposite label, using input field of media uploader